ldaniel/fgv-artificial-intelligence-applications/README.md

+# Artificial-Intelligence-Applications

+Practicing Deep Learning in Python applied in the real world.

 # Introduction

 Deep learning is a subset of machine learning in artificial intelligence (AI) that has networks capable of learning unsupervised from data that is unstructured or unlabeled.
 Also known as deep neural learning or deep neural network